erogers6264/menumoo/README.md

 # Usage
 If you use vagrant, the pg_config.sh will provision the development environment for you.
-See the file for requirements needed to run on a local rather than virtual machine.
+See the file for requirements needed to run on a local rather than a virtual machine.

 Running `python runserver.py` from within a vagrant virtual environment